clodbe0/MDEF22/docs/temr3/trans.md

 There are way to decolonize to work on future narratives.

 **Epistemic violence**: for instance having a class about decolonisation from a euro white (sorry Laura don't take it personally it's just the example!)

 "... it's a failure of an audience to communicatively, reciprocate, either intentionally or unintentionally, in linguistic exchanges. owning to pernicious ignorance.
 Pernicious ignorance is a reliable ignorance or. a counterfactual incompetence that, in a given context, is harmful."

 Being aware that performing epistemic violence shouldn't be a limit of no operation / no possibility to operate but also being aware of contradictions and deal with them in order to open some critic.

+There are no universal rules methods methodologies
+Not focused on what is known but on how it is known
+- situated knower: complex interdependent socio nature culture systems
+- situated knowledge: critical cultural analysis
+- epistemic conditions: communities / place based knowledge

+case study: Mary Maggic https://maggic.ooo